 With the kitchen used for living and entertaining, there is a growing desire for utility rooms to take the mess and workings of the kitchen away, freeing dining and entertaining spaces from the noise of washing machines and dishwashers.

-‘The open plan kitchen should be as much about aesthetic as it is about functionality,’ says Tony Wilson, Head of Kitchen Channel at Grohe UK.
+‘The open plan kitchen should be as much about aesthetic as it is about functionality,’ says Tony Wilson, head of kitchen channel at Grohe.
 ‘The emphasis is on minimalism and clear sightlines, uninterrupted by bulky appliances or clutter on the work surfaces.

 What colors and styles are on trend for 2021?

-For 2021, kitchen trends focus on organic and natural finishes such as rich wood, burnished brass, natural stone and a mix of textures.
+Kitchen trends currently focus on organic and natural finishes such as rich wood, burnished brass, natural stone and a mix of textures.

-As we spend more time in our kitchens we want them to look less functional, hiding practicality behind tall pantry doors or disappearing to another room altogether – boot rooms, utilities and walk-in pantries have never been so desirable.
+As we spend so much time in our kitchens, we want them to look less functional, hiding practicality behind tall pantry doors or disappearing to another room altogether – boot rooms, utilities and walk-in pantries have never been so desirable.

 Smooth modern surfaces such as composite quartz (ground minerals in resin) remain popular as they are naturally anti-bacterial and easy to wipe clean.
-The color palette still favors the dark and moody with rich wood, rough texture and deep shades of blue and green.
+Kitchen color ideas are still dominanted by the dark and moody, with rich wood, rough texture and deep shades of blue and green.